 Is it a bird?
 Is it a plane?
-No, it’s your child’s bite of greens that s/he refuses to have.
+No, it’s your child’s bite of greens that she/he refuses to have.
 If that’s your dilemma often, you know how difficult it is to get children to have nutritious food.
 From cognitive to physical and emotional development, a balanced diet is vital for children in their growing years.
 Studies even show that good nutrition in the early years is linked to an individual’s physical and mental wellbeing in later years.
 Hence, good childhood food habits can help prevent current issues such as obesity, and future health risks like high blood pressure, and diabetes.
-Here are a few nutrients that are a must-have for children.
+Here are a few must-have nutrients for growing children:

 Vitamin A is crucial for vision and bone growth.
 It also helps in the quick repair of bones, muscles, and keeps infections at bay.
-Colourful vegetables like carrots, sweet potatoes, and green leafy vegetables like spinach, cabbage are packed with vitamin A.
+A variety of foods like Colourful vegetables, for example, carrots, sweet potatoes, and green leafy vegetables like spinach, cabbage are packed with vitamin A.

 B vitamins are a family of eight water-soluble vitamins that are essential for the body’s various metabolic processes.
 Seafood, eggs, dairy products, nuts, whole grains, and legumes are packed with them.